oracle-livelabs/goldengate/goldengate-microservices23ai/east-replicate/east-replicate.md

     ![Path Connection list](./images/03-04-pc-list.png " ")

-## Task 4: Add a Distribution Path to West deployment
+## Task 4: Add a Distribution Path on East Deployment to Send Trails to West Deployment

 1. On the top navigation menu, click **Distribution Service**, and then click **Add Distribution Path** (plus icon).